Assignments often feel disjointed and haphazard, much like the metal panels of Tuletornen.

 • The text must link to at least one external page (such as the assigned reading material)

-• All links must be valid (no broken/dead links)
+• All links must be valid (no broken/malformatted links)

 • All images must include alt text for accessibility